Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DaTJpHN6dRg.md

 ### Transcript

-> arachnophobia mode is worse than the spiders i'll just switch back to the spiders
+> arachnophobia mode is worse than the spiders I'll just switch back to the spiders